Adrik113/FinalWebProject/README.md

 Week 2
 1. Create wireframes and
 2. Design the user interface
-3. Created a functioning login page, with data stored in my database in the web application.
-Created an interview question page.
+3. Created a functioning login page, with data stored in the database for the web application.
+4. Created an interview question page.
 Week 3
 1. A functionality to the web application.
 2. Add a page that allows the user to search for their responses
 3. Add the ability to register, create and change their passwords I also impose some password requirements
 4. Add encryption to users’ information, especially the password.
 Week 4
-1. Added the Add, edit, and delete functionality to my application to allow the user to add a response, edit a response and delete a response.
+1. Added the Add, edit, and delete functionality to application to allow the user to add a response, edit a response and delete a response.
 Week 5
-I’ve haven’t made any major changes.
-I just added a style.css to my dashboard
+ added a style.css to dashboard for improve visuals.
-1. Add information to the readme file.

 Github url: https://github.com/Adrik113/FinalWebProject